 Predictability in this context relates primarily to reduction of demand-driven uncertainty, which in turn affects the amount of resources needed by ANSPs to manage the traffic at a targeted level of service.
 Therefore, an increase in thus-defined predictability may be expected to have beneficial effects on other Key Performance Areas (KPAs): cost-efficiency, capacity, and environment.
-ICAO defines a related, but slightly different Predictability KPA, as "the ability of the airspace users and ANSPs to provide consistent and dependable levels of performance" [10].
+ICAO defines a related, but slightly different Predictability KPA, as "the ability of the airspace users and ANSPs to provide consistent and dependable levels of performance" [12].

 The rest of the paper is organized as follows.
-Section II gives an overview of relevant past contributions.
-Section III discusses the rationale and assumptions of the proposed method.
+Section II gives a condensed overview of most relevant past contributions.
+Section III, reiterating for the sake of readers' convenience much of the arguments developed in [1], discusses the rationale and assumptions of the proposed method.
 In section IV we describe the case study and introduce key results, which are then discussed in Section V. Section VI concludes.